Defending against Backdoor Attacks via Module Switching: Experiments

-In two-model combination experiments, we evaluate defense performance in two settings: (1) all six pairwise combinations of four backdoored models and (2) four cases where a benign model is inadvertently merged with backdoored models to assess undesired effects and defense effectiveness.
-We adapt our evolutionary algorithm for two-model merging to obtain a single module-switching strategy, shown in~\Cref{fig:strategy_adopted}, and apply this unified strategy across all defense experiments.
+\textbf{Mitigation of Textual Backdoor Attacks.} We evaluate our defense with \textit{RoBERTa-large} on \textbf{SST-2}, \textbf{MNLI}, and \textbf{AG News}.
+Partial SST-2 results appear in~\Cref{tab:sst2-two-partial}, with full results in~\Cref{appendix:text_full}.
+We evaluate merging backdoored models to examine robustness against attacks, and merging backdoored with benign models to examine resistance to backdoor transfer.
+A unified strategy from our evolutionary algorithm (see~\Cref{fig:strategy_adopted}) is applied consistently across all cases.

-Across all three datasets and different model combination pairs, our method consistently achieves strong defense performance compared to baseline methods while maintaining high preservation of clean accuracy (CACC) utility.
-For example, when combining models with two insertion-based attacks BadNet and InsertSent, our method reduces the average ASR to 22.0\%, compared to 31.9\% for the second-best baseline WAG, with each task achieving a lower attack success rate.
-When combining BadNet with LWS (a more stealthy attack), our method achieves an ASR of 40.4\%, providing at least a 21.0\% improvement compared to other combination strategies, which typically result in an ASR above 60.0\%.
-This shows that even when merging compromised models, our method effectively disrupts spurious correlations and defends against backdoor attacks.
+Across all datasets and model pairs, our method shows strong defense while preserving clean accuracy.
+Merging BadNet and InsertSent yields an ASR of 22.0\%, compared to 31.9\% for WAG.
+With BadNet and LWS (a stealthier attack), it reaches 40.4\%, over 21.0\% lower than baselines (typically above 60\%).
+These results demonstrate that even with compromised models, our approach disrupts spurious correlations and mitigates backdoors.

-In the case where a benign model is paired with compromised models, our method achieves a low ASR across four combinations, with the BadNet-controlled group achieving 12.2\%, which is 27.1\% better than the second-best baseline WAG.
-This suggests that our method effectively prevents unintended backdoor effects, unlike other approaches that focus on enhancing downstream utility through model combination but inadvertently introduce such vulnerabilities.

-Additionally, while the baseline Z-Def demonstrates strong effectiveness against the insertion-based attacks BadNet and InsertSent when given access to the training data, it is less effective at defending against the LWS and HiddenKiller attacks due to their subtle trigger pattern design.
+When merging a benign model with compromised ones, our method consistently yields low ASRs across four combinations.
+In the BadNet-controlled case, it achieves 12.2\%, 27.1\% better than WAG.
+This indicates that our method blocks unintended backdoor effects, unlike approaches that preserve utility but risk new vulnerabilities.
+While Z-Def performs well against insertion-based attacks (with training data access), it is less effective against attacks with subtle trigger patterns.